markstock/GenUtahSky/README.md

 This will generate the proper materials for a sky at 45N 105W, on June 23 at 7pm local time, with a turbidity of 5 (2 represents very clear air, 10 is hazy).

+If you don't want to clutter your working directory up, drop these files into your Radiance `lib` directory, often at `/usr/local/lib/ray`.

+If you're going to use `pcond` on night scenes, use `-v -s` instead of `-h`.
+The latter will blur the stars unrealistically.

 ### Copyrights and licensing